JudeanPF/judeanpf.github.io/_posts/2015-10-27-Palestinian-Dictionary.md

 2- Any action - even if it is exactly the same as what Israel is accused of doing - is no longer Apartheid when done by Palestinians or other Arabs.

 >The fact that marriages in Israel are only conducted via religious ceremonies thus preventing intermarriages (though those performed abroad are recognized) *is* apartheid, but when the Palestinian Authority adopts the exact same arrangement, it is not.
+Though Palestinian law punishes those who sell land to Jews with [death or life in prison with hard labor](http://www.jpost.com/Arab-Israeli-Conflict/Abbas-adds-hard-labor-to-punishment-for-Palestinians-who-sell-land-to-hostile-countries-379350) since this isn't Israeli law, it cannot be considered an apartheid law.

 ___